Leeds city centre: East

-Financial Quarter
+West

 The Financial Quarter is bounded by Park Row to the East, Leeds Inner Ring Road to the west, The Headrow to the north and Wellington Street to the south.
 It is centred on the Georgian Park Square, one of the green spaces in Leeds city centre.
 The City Centre Loop passes through the quarter, using City Square, Quebec Street, King Street and East Parade.
 Leeds Law School is at Cloth Hall Court.
 Major names can be found in the financial quarter such as Aviva and The Bank of England.
 The district has grown out towards the west of the city.
 The Wellington Place development and the wider Wellington Gardens area of the city contain a number of international corporations.
 Wellington Place is currently under construction.

-Holbeck Urban Village

 Historically, Holbeck Urban Village was Holbeck's closest area to the centre of Leeds.
 Due to the expansion of the city, it is now considered part of the city centre and was rezoned as Holbeck Urban Village, following the completion of a number of developments. is the name given by local government and planning agencies to a mixed-use urban renewal area south of Leeds railway station.
 Bridgewater Place and also Granary Wharf are within Holbeck Urban Village.
-The new High Speed 2 station will border this area of Leeds, which is why much of the area is considered prime location for development.
+The new High Speed 2 station was due to border this area of Leeds, which is why much of the area is considered prime location for development.

-Shopping Quarter

-The Shopping Quarter, extends south from the Headrow and includes Leeds' major shopping locations.
-It is considered the retail core of Leeds, containing Corn Exchange, Leeds Kirkgate Market, Trinity Leeds and also both Victoria Gate and Victoria Quarter.
-Kirkgate and Briggate are the oldest streets in Leeds, from which the city grew.
-The Shopping Quarter can be subdivided into several areas including Victoria, a high-end shopping district home to one of the UK's only Harvey Nichols stores.

-Development of the area has seen two new additional indoor malls, Victoria Gate and Trinity Leeds.

-Opened 21 March 2013, Trinity Leeds shopping centre had a surge of 130,000 people enter its doors on the first day of opening.
-Costing £350m, and creating 3,000 jobs, this was a major development for Leeds.
-It was the only major retail development to open in the UK in 2013.
-It covers 1,000,000 sq ft (92,900 sq m) with key anchor stores being Topman and M&S. Other stores in the centre include Apple, River Island, Next, Hollister, H&M, Primark, Everyman, Conran Restaurants and Mango.
-It has a capacity for 120 shops and numerous pop-up shops.